tanveer19/tanveer19/README.md

 Here are some ideas to get you started:

-- 🔭 I’m currently working on ...tanveer.xyz . making it awesome
+- 🔭 I’m currently working on ...tanveer.xyz
 - 🌱 I’m currently learning ...
-CSS, JS, React
+JS, React
 - 👯 I’m looking to collaborate on ... exciting projects
 - 🤔 I’m looking for help with ...
 - 💬 Ask me about ...
-- 📫 How to reach me: ... thjbd19@gmail.com
+- 📫 How to reach me: ...
 - ⚡ Fun fact: ...
 -->